NCERT Solutions for Class 7 Science Chapter 15 - Free PDF Download

 The image distance is equal to object distance.

 The image is virtual and erect.

-5. Find out the letters of English alphabet or any other language known to you in which the image formed in plane mirror appears exactly like the letter itself.
+5. Find out the letters of the English alphabet or any other language known to you in which the image formed in a plane mirror appears exactly like the letter itself.
 Discuss your findings.